cwchentw/compile-clojure-uberjar-without-leiningen/README.md

 Hello World
 ```

-## For Clojure Learner
+## For Clojure Learners

-If interested in the whole process to build a uber jar only with vanilla tools, check the source of [build](/build/) script or [build.bat](/build.bat/) script.
+If interested in the whole process to build a uber jar only with plain tools, check the source of [build](/build/) script or [build.bat](/build.bat/) script.

 ## Copyright